 What is Distance Education and is it Right for Me?

-Distance education refers to courses offered outside of a traditional classroom using a variety of technologies for delivery.
+Distance education refers to courses that are offers outside of a traditional classroom using a variety of technologies for delivery.
 Distance education courses provide more flexible scheduling options and the opportunity to participate from convenient locations and conform to the standard college instructional calendar.

 Visit. www.caspercollege.edu/distance_ed to learn more.